-- too much alcohol over a long period of time
+- drinking too much alcohol over a long period of time

 What are the symptoms of nerve damage caused by diabetes?

 There are a range of different neuropathies (or forms of nerve damage) that people with diabetes can develop.
-Virtually all of these conditions affect the peripheral nerves.
+Nearly all these conditions affect your peripheral nerves.

-You may experience symptoms when your nerves are damaged, or healing.
-These symptoms include prickling, tingling, burning, aching, or sharp jabs of needle-like pain.
+You may experience symptoms when your nerves are damaged or when they are healing.
+These symptoms include prickling, tingling, burning, aching or sharp jabs of needle-like pain.
 These are signs of the increased nerve activity that occurs in damaged or healing nerves.

 What treatment is available for nerve damage caused by diabetes?

-Some people have found relief through using capsaicin cream or a therapy called TENS (transcutaneous electrical nerve stimulation).
+Some people have found pain relief from capsaicin cream or a therapy called TENS (transcutaneous electrical nerve stimulation).
 This therapy is often available through hospital specialists who specialise in pain management.